sacheendra/appbase-apidoc/README.md

  2. For the given collection, creating new objects is not permitted.

 #### Returns
-An _Appbase_ reference pointing to the new object.
+An _Appbase Reference_ pointing to the new/existing object.

 #### Example
 ```javascript